Xierany/HowTo-GitHub-ReadMe/README.md

 </picture> <br> <br> <br>

 Ever wanted to fancy up your GitHub profile but have no idea how?
 Don't wanna bother figuring it out? <br>
-In this I'll give you guides and resources to get started, with instructions and examples. <br>
+In this I'll give you guides and resources to get started, with instructions and examples. <br> <br>

 If you want to check out how my GitHub profile looks, you can check it out <a href="https://github.com/HEE082024KH">
   <img src="https://img.shields.io/badge/here-121b6e" alt="My GitHub Profile">